Option - Second and final year

 - To make students aware of work outside their own subjects that may be relevant to what they study in their own

 Principal Learning Outcomes

 Upon completing this module, students will demonstrate:

-- Articulate and interpret the main theoretical and empirical issues relating to what is sustainable and what is not;
+- The ability to critically evaluate the main theoretical and empirical issues relating to what is sustainable and what is not

 Assessment: 15 CATS